-In the modern world where ceremony has very little place, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.
+In the modern world where there is little place for ceremony, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.

 A person who made a will can revoke that will.
 All they would have to do would be to physically destroy the will or cross out their signature.

-If no one can find the will, we presume that the the person who made the will revoked it, unless someone proves otherwise.
+If no one can find the will, we presume that the person who made the will revoked it, unless someone proves otherwise.

 The person who made the will can also revoke it by making a new Will.
 If the decedent made another will, and he made that other will after the one you are challenging, the later will wins.
 If the later will is overturned, then you would either try to challenge the will before that one or leave it in place, depending on the older Will’s impact on your share of the inheritance.

-When It Rains, it Pours – When contesting a will in NY, it is rare that you would initially present a Will challenge with only one ground.
+When It Rains, it Pours – When contesting a will in NY, rarely would you initially present a Will challenge with only one ground.
 In fact, in the beginning stages of a contesting a will, we often plead every possible ground for a New York will challenge, hoping that we find one that sticks at later stages of the case.
-This is called “alternative pleading.”
+This strategy is called “alternative pleading.”
 If it looks like the decedent was not well enough to make a will, we would say that he was vulnerable to being misinformed or pressured to make a Will, due to his diminished mental state.
-We will also point out that whoever made the will did it in a hurry, so there is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.
+We will also point out that whoever made the will did it in a hurry.
+There is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.